EastfordCommunicator/website/articles/34/1/ees-graduation.md

 ---
-title: EES bids farewell to 22 students in the Class of 2025
+title: EES Bids Farewell to 22 Students in the Class of 2025
 ---

 EASTFORD --- On Thursday, June 12, Eastford Elementary School said